 Prerequisites: To take CSC 481, undergraduates must have earned a grade of C or better in CSC 330 and CSC 362.
+If you are an undergraduate that is following older degree requirements, which did not include CSC 362, talk to me to see if you have the necessary background.

 Any graduate student with clear graduate standing can take the graduate-level version of this class (CSC 681).
-If have any questions about expected background or skills, please talk with me.

-Longer Description: This class provides an introduction to computer security concepts, techniques for protecting information and computer systems, and practice using a "security mindset."
+Longer Description: This class provides an introduction to computer security concepts, techniques for protecting information and computer systems, and practice using a "security mind-set."
 The course includes coverage of authentication, access control models, operating system security, cryptography, network security, and software security.
 Topics are covered at an introductory level, with subsequent courses available for more in-depth exploration of cryptography, software security, and network security.
 Student work will include a mix of written (analytical) work, programming, and hands-on security exercises.